cohensam/Visitor_Counter/README.md

 people have visited the site.

 index.php
-Calls the above script so that when someone goes to my website the number of people that viewed the website before them will be labeled and visible, and the dates and times that people previously viewed the website will also be labeled and visible.
+Calls the above script so that when someone goes to my website the number of people that have viewed the website, including the current site visitor, will be labeled and visible, and the corresponding dates and times that people have viewed the website will also be labeled and visible.